Moon-0xff/gnome-mpris-label/HACKING.md

 able to understand the source code and hopefully introduce your changes to it.

-After adding your changes to the source code test your changes by installing the modified version `$ ./install.sh` and restarting the shell for the changes to take effect:
+After adding your changes to the source code test your changes by installing the modified version: `$ ./install.sh`

+And restarting the shell for the changes to take effect:
-* If using X11, you can restart the Gnome shell by typing `Alt+F2, r`
+* If using Xorg, you can restart the gnome-shell by typing `Alt+F2, r`
 * If using Wayland, you will need to log out and log back in

 Note that if you do a fork of an older version of the code and your revision has a lower revision number in `metadata.json` than the one in EGO, it will get overwritten in the background.

 If you are having problems understanding the code or adding your changes please raise an issue!